-Note: This course counts as elective credits towards satisfying Faculty degree requirements but does not count as Computer Science major credits.
+Note: This course is not open to any student who has passed or is taking CSE1020 3.0.
+This course counts as elective credits towards satisfying Faculty degree requirements but does not count as Computer Science major credits.

 - Nyhoff and Leestma, Fortran 77 for Engineers and Scientists, 3rd Edition, Maxwell Macmillan. - Keiko Pitter et. al., Every Student's Guide to the Internet (Windows version), McGraw-Hill, 1995.